piku/piku/INSTALL.md

 ## nginx Installation (Raspbian 8, Ubuntu 16.04)

-*PLEASE NOTE:* There is a bug in `nginx` 1.6.2 under Raspbian 8 that causes it to try to allocate around a gigabyte of RAM when using SSL.
+*PLEASE NOTE:* There is a bug in `nginx` 1.6.2 under Raspbian 8 that causes it to try to allocate around a gigabyte of RAM when using SSL with SPDY.
 I seriously recommend using Ubuntu instead, if you can, or disabling SSL altogether.

 ```bash
 sudo apt-get install nginx incron